Transforming Hop Farming: The forHops Initiative by Tenso AI

 Soil Degradation: Declining soil quality impacts plant health, productivity, and long-term farm viability.

 Traditional agricultural practices alone can no longer keep up.
-Limited access to real-time data also makes it difficult for farmers to make timely, informed decisions.
+Limited access to real-time data makes it difficult for farmers to make timely, informed decisions.
+This is where Tenso AI’s precision agriculture approach becomes essential.

 The Role of Tenso AI: Bringing Intelligence to the Field